All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Once TRIUMPH-1 data are available, Eli Lilly is expected to compile a regulatory submission package for the FDA.
 The timeline from data readout to potential approval typically spans 12 to 18 months, depending on whether the FDA grants priority review.
 Given the magnitude of the unmet need in obesity and the strength of the data seen so far, priority review is a realistic possibility.

 If all goes well, retatrutide could receive FDA approval for obesity treatment in late 2027 or 2028.
-This would make it the third major incretin-based obesity drug to reach the market, following semaglutide (Wegovy) and tirzepatide (Zepbound), but the first to leverage the full triple-agonist mechanism.
+This would make it the third major incretin-based obesity drug to reach the market, following semaglutide (Wegovy) and tirzepatide (Zepbound), but the first to use the full triple-agonist mechanism.

 What Phase 2 Data Tells Us to Expect